zhangzw12319/DDAG_mindspore/README.md

 ***Note: Please note that mindspore compulsorily requires checkpoint files have `.cpkt` as file suffix, otherwise may trigger errors during loading.**

 We recommend that these following hyper-parameters in `.sh` files should be kept by default.
-If you want ablation study or fine-tuning, feel free to change.
+If you want ablation study or fine-tuning, feel free to change :)

 | Config Arguments |                         Explanation                          |
 | :--------------: | :----------------------------------------------------------: |